A large green monstera leaf in the sun.

 Filtered LightSunlight that passes through a sheer curtain or other filter, providing similar brightness as bright indirect light.

-monstera leaf in a bottle of water.
+Monstera leaf in a bottle of water.

-Duration of Light
+Duration of light

 Light duration refers to the amount of time a plant is exposed to sunlight or artificial light sources each day.
 It plays a vital role in regulating plant growth and development.